 - Can you handle the sight & smell of body fluids (blood, urine, vomit, feces), deep cuts, broken bones, needles, etc.?

 - How is your strength?
 If you had a partner, could you carry a 200+ pound patient down a flight of stairs?

 If you think being an EMT is the right job for you, see Where to take an EMT Original class.

 Still have questions?

-We encourage you to contact us!
-Please use this form to email us for more information.
-We will be in touch as soon as possible as we’re eager to have you as a part of our team!
+Use This Form to email us for more information.
+We’re eager to have you as a part of our team!